How To Know What Kind of Editing You Need

 “Ready” doesn’t mean finished or perfect.
 It looks more like this:

-- You can feel that something needs attention, but you’re too close to the manuscript to see it cleanly anymore.
+• You can feel that something needs attention, but you’re too close to the manuscript to see it clearly anymore.

 That’s not failure.
 That’s discernment.